This page contains affiliate links. Please read our disclosure for more info.

 Where to Eat: Glenfalloch Gardens Cafe is the perfect lunch stop at the start of the peninsula with delicious, creative food and pretty woodland gardens.
 1908 Cafe in Portobello has hearty dishes in a historic building overlooking the bay (request a window table at sunset).

 Where to Stay: We stayed at Arts Content Harbour View, a small apartment attached to the home of Cathy, a local artist.
-It’s set amongst a beautiful garden full of flowers with a terrace overlooking the harbour.
-We loved the breakfast basket containing homemade bread and muffins, apples from their trees, and eggs from their chickens.
+It’s no longer available but this New Luxury Waterfront Accommodation looks like a great alternative.

 12) The Catlins